 Please do not copy, record or distribute.

-Gurumayi Chidvilasananda, the Siddha Yoga Guru, composed the words and music of Jaya Jaya Shiva Shambho on the occasion of Mahashivaratri, “the great night of Shiva,” in 1988.
+Gurumayi Chidvilasananda, the Siddha Yoga Guru, composed the words and music of Jaya Jaya Shiva Shambho on the occasion of Mahashivaratri, “the great night of Lord Shiva,” in 1988.
 In November of the following year, in Gurudev Siddha Peeth, Gurumayi chanted this namasankirtana during the first Global Siddha Yoga Shaktipat Intensive via satellite broadcast in which she imparted shaktipat diksha to thousands of students and seekers in fifty-five cities around the world.
-Because this chant is so loved by Siddha Yogis, it has become an emblematic namasankirtana in the canon of Siddha Yoga music, chanted in numerous satsangs and celebratory events.

 Namasankirtana is the repetition of the divine name in song.
 On the Siddha Yoga path, this Sanskrit word refers both to the practice of chanting the names of God and to the chant itself.
 Repeating God’s name to music has immense power.
 In the twenty-five years of my sadhana, namasankirtana has always been of vital importance, as it invariably uplifts my spirit.
 Whether I am part of the lead group of Siddha Yoga musicians or one of the response chanters in the satsang hall, the experience is sacred.
 Throughout the duration of the namasankirtana, I imagine that I am inhaling and exhaling sound—the blessed sound of God’s name.